2022–23 European windstorm season: Storm Larisa

-On March 7, the Free University of Berlin began tracking a major low pressure system in the middle of the North Atlantic called Diethelm.
+On 7 March, the Free University of Berlin began tracking a major low pressure system in the middle of the North Atlantic called Diethelm.
 Its development took place along the polar front, within a barometric trough aloft.
-Its central pressure was around 970 hPa on March 8.
-On March 9, Météo-France officially gave it the name Larisa as it approached Ireland while extending a warm front towards Benelux.
-It passed over England and at 00:00 UTC on the 10th, the center of Larisa was over the English Channel, extending an intense pressure gradient over all of France and the Cantabrian Sea.
-Larisa then traveled through northern France, Benelux and Germany before arriving in central Europe on March 11.
-The following day, the storm reached Finland and northwestern Russia before entering the Barents Sea on March 13.
+Its central pressure was around 970 hPa on 8 March.
+On 9 March, Météo-France officially gave it the name Larisa as it approached Ireland while extending a warm front towards Benelux.
+It passed over England and at 00:00 UTC on 10 March, the center of Larisa was over the English Channel, extending an intense pressure gradient over all of France and the Cantabrian Sea.
+Larisa then traveled through northern France, Benelux and Germany before arriving in central Europe on 11 March.
+The following day, the storm reached Finland and northwestern Russia before entering the Barents Sea on 13 March.

-In France, eleven departments have been placed on orange alert.
+In France, eleven departments were placed on orange alert.
 Strong winds blew, in particular on the northern coasts, on the Massif Central and the Mediterranean coast.
-On March 10, Météo-France reported gusts of 100 to 120 km/h over the country with gusts of up to 150 km/h in the Corbières.
+On 10 March, Météo-France reported gusts of 100 to 120 km/h over the country with gusts of up to 150 km/h in the Corbières.
 Keraunos, the French thunderstorm and tornado observatory, and Météo-France reported gusts of 146 to 150 km/h in Saint-Paul-de-Fenouillet (Pyrénées-Orientales) and 125 km/h in Mouthoumet in the Aude.
-On the Normandy and Brittany coasts, the winds reached 130 km/h in Saint-Malo, the waves in Porspoder (Finistère) reached more than 16 meters and in Brittany, up to 4,600 households were deprived of electricity.
-Gusts of more than 100 km/h have been reported in Corsica and even up to 192 km/h at Cagnano and 154 km/h at Cap Sagro.
-Much wind damage was also reported in areas of maximum winds and the fall of a wall in the commercial area of Dury, near Amiens in the Somme, injured two people.
+Winds reached 130 km/h in Saint-Malo, and waves in Porspoder (Finistère) reached more than 16 meters.
+Up to 4,600 households were deprived of electricity in Brittany.
+Gusts of more than 100 km/h were also reported in Corsica, and up to 192 km/h in Cagnano and 154 km/h in Cap Sagro.
+Major wind damage was also reported in areas of maximum winds and the collapse of a wall in the commercial area of Dury, near Amiens in the Somme, injured two people.